Giardia duodenalis

-Giardia duodenalis, also known as Giardia intestinalis and Giardia lamblia, is a flagellated parasitic microorganism of the genus Giardia that colonizes the small intestine, causing a diarrheal condition known as giardiasis.
-The parasite attaches to the epithelium by a ventral adhesive disc or sucker, and reproduces via binary fission.
-Giardiasis does not spread via the bloodstream, nor does it spread to other parts of the gastrointestinal tract, but remains confined to the lumen of the small intestine.
-Giardia has an outer membrane that makes it possible to retain life, even when outside of the host body, and which can make it tolerant to chlorine disinfection.
-Giardia trophozoites absorb their nutrients from the lumen, and are anaerobes.
-If the organism is split and stained, its characteristic pattern resembles the familiar "smiley face" symbol.
+Giardia duodenalis, also known as Giardia intestinalis and Giardia lamblia, is a flagellated parasitic protozoan microorganism of the genus Giardia that colonizes the small intestine, causing a diarrheal condition known as giardiasis.
+The parasite attaches to the intestinal epithelium by a ventral disc (syn. adhesive disc or sucker), and reproduces via binary fission.
+G. duodenalis is a non-invasive parasite, that does not spread to other parts of the gastrointestinal tract, but remains confined to the lumen of the small intestine.
+The parasite exists in two forms; trophozoites and cysts.
+The microorganism can undergo encystation, transforming into a dormant cyst that enables it to survive outside of its host.
+Giardia trophozoites are anaerobic, and absorb their nutrients from the intestinal lumen.
+If the organism is stained, its characteristic pattern resembles the familiar "smiley face" symbol.

-Chief pathways of human infection include ingestion of untreated drinking water (which is the most common method of transmission for this parasite), food, and soil contaminated with human feces, as well as ingestion of sewage, a phenomenon particularly common in many developing countries.
+Chief pathways of human infection include ingestion of untreated drinking water (which is the most common method of transmission for this parasite), food, soil contaminated with human feces, and sewage, a phenomenon particularly common in many developing countries.
 Contamination of natural waters also occurs in watersheds where intensive grazing occurs.

 Giardia infections occur worldwide.
-It is the most commonly identified intestinal parasite in the United States and Canada among children in day-care centers, hikers, family members, and immunocompromised adults.
+It is the most commonly identified intestinal parasite among children in day-care centers, hikers and immunocompromised patients.
 About 20,000 cases per year in the United States are reported.

+Almost half of those infected with giardiasis remain asymptomatic.
+For those who do experience symptoms, they usually appear 1 to 2 weeks after infection.
+Common symptoms include abdominal pain, nausea, and bloating, along with large, watery, foul-smelling, and greasy stools.
+Due to frequent loose stools, individuals with giardiasis often experience dehydration.
+It has also been shown that G. intestinalis damages the intestinal epithelium, which directly affects nutrient absorption.
+In severe cases, giardiasis can lead to chronic diarrhea, chronic fatigue syndrome and cognitive impairment in children.

 Life cycle

-G. duodenalis takes on two morphologically distinct forms during its lifecycle.
-The replicative form is a motile, pear-shaped cell that survives only in host small intestines called a trophozoite.
-Trophozoites swim through the intestinal mucus until they eventually adhere to the host intestinal epithelium.
-Adhered trophozoites then divide by binary fission, forming either more trophozoites or the nonreplicative cyst stage.
-Cysts pass through the host's large intestine and are shed in the feces.
-G. lamblia cysts are resistant to environment stressors, and can survive in the environment for weeks to months if kept moist.
-Cysts remain dormant until ingested by a host animal.
-In the new host, environmental conditions trigger the cyst to produce two trophozoites, which then attach to epithelial cells, starting the cycle anew.